Do you like woven wraps?

 To the eye, it's a feast of colour, texture and design.

-Sound.
-Listening to your baby jibber jabber whilst you hmmpphh and harrumph your way through your wrap job.
-The eventual wrap silence that happens when you can FWCC in 30 seconds.
-10 seconds after that, the silence is sweetly broken by the heart melting snuffles of your sleeping darling.
+Sound - listening to your baby jibber jabber whilst you hmmpphh and harrumph your way through your wrap job.
+The eventual wrap silence that happens when you can FWCC in 60 seconds.
+60 seconds after that, the silence is sweetly broken by the heart melting snuffles of your little sleeping darling.

-Smell.
-The top of your baby’s head.
-It is all good things.
+Smell - the top of your baby's head.
+It's all good things.
 It is perfection.